carpentries-lab/metagenomics-analysis/_episodes/02-assessing-read-quality.md

 > ## Exercise 2: Looking at metadata about the untrimmed-files
 >
-> To know which files has more data you need to see metadata about untrimmed-files.
-How would you see the size of the files in the `untrimmed_fastq\` directory?
+> To know which files have more data, you need to see metadata about untrimmed files.
+In files, metadata includes owners of the file, state of the write, read, and execute permissions, size, and modification date.
+Using the `ls` command, how would you get the size of the files in the `untrimmed_fastq\` directory?
 > (Hint: Look at the options for the `ls` command to see how to show file sizes.)
 > a) `ls -a`
 > b) `ls -S`